-Santino Marella has arguably taken one of the more natural evolutions into this trope, starting off as an incompetant jobber that often served as the punching bag for the majority of the roster, Marella has slowly shown more impressive agility and actual wrestling skills and become Tag Team Champion alongside Vladmir Kozlov.
-While still played for comic relief he at least can actually pull of the Cobra now.
+Santino Marella has arguably taken one of the more natural evolutions into this trope, starting off as an incompetent jobber that often served as the punching bag for the majority of the roster, Marella has slowly shown more impressive agility and actual wrestling skills and become Tag Team Champion alongside Vladmir Kozlov.
+While still played for comic relief, at least he can actually pull off the Cobra now.

 Santino started as an inversion of this trope, actually.
 His first appearance (in WWE anyway) was being called out as a "random fan" during an event in Italy, where he ended up not only fighting Umaga for his Intercontinental title, but BEATING him to claim the championship.
 For a while he was portrayed as a somewhat talented if amateurish technical wrestler with a couple of unique mannerisms (usually odd mispronunciations or choice of words), who slowly lost level after level and devolved into a complete Cloudcuckoolander.
 He finally seems to be getting a bit better, bringing him into this trope again.

 He's still a bit nutty (The Cobra, anyone?), but as of the 2/17/12 Smackdown, he somehow survived a battle royal, being one of the last four out of twenty superstars, and took out Ezekiel Jackson, Drew McIntyre, and David Otunga for this prize: to become the last wrestler for the Smackdown Elimination Chamber.
 The only thing that remains to be seen is how he'll perform.

-He was of the last two in the Chamber match (and eliminated two competitors), put the Cobra on Daniel freakin' Bryan and seems to getting huge pops from the crowd.
+He was one of the last two in the Chamber match (and eliminated two competitors), put the Cobra on Daniel freakin' Bryan, and seems to be getting huge pops from the crowd.
 There seems to be a potential push here, and his goofiness only seems to help give him a hint of Crazy Awesome.

 As of 3/5/12 he's taken enough levels to actually defeat Jack Swagger and become the new United States Champion.

 The Miz started off as an annoying goofball who could barely remember lines as the host for the Diva Search.
 Now he's WWE Champion, and holds his own pretty well against such established stars as Randy Orton and John Cena.